47 Ursae Majoris: Planetary system

 In 1996 an exoplanet (47 UMa b) was announced in orbit around 47 Ursae Majoris by Geoffrey Marcy and R. Paul Butler.
 The discovery was made by observing the Doppler shift of the star's spectrum corresponding to changes in the star's radial velocity as the planet's gravity pulled it around.
 The planet was the first long-period extrasolar planet discovered.
 Unlike the majority of known such planets, it has a low-eccentricity orbit.
 The planet is at least 2.53 times the mass of Jupiter and takes 1,078 days, or 2.95 years, to orbit its star.
 If it were to be located in the Solar System, it would lie between the orbits of Mars and Jupiter.

 In 2001, preliminary astrometric measurements made by the Hipparcos probe suggested the orbit of 47 UMa b is inclined at an angle of 63.1° to the plane of the sky, implying the planet's true mass is around 2.9 times that of Jupiter.
 However, subsequent analysis suggested the Hipparcos measurements were not precise enough to accurately determine the orbits of substellar companions, and the inclination and true mass remain unknown.

 A second planet (47 UMa c) was announced in 2002 by Debra Fischer, Geoffrey Marcy and R. Paul Butler.
 The discovery was made using the same radial velocity method.
 According to Fischer et al., the planet takes around 2,391 days, or 6.55 years, to complete an orbit.
 This configuration is similar to the configuration of Jupiter and Saturn in the Solar System, with the orbital ratio (close to 5:2) and mass ratio roughly similar.
 Subsequent measurements failed to confirm the existence of the second planet, and it was noted that the dataset used to determine its existence left the planet's parameters "almost unconstrained".
-Analysis of a longer dataset spanning over 6,900 days suggests that while a second planet in the system is likely, periods near 2,500 days have a high false-alarm probability, and the best fit model gives an orbital period of 7,586 days at a distance of 7.73 AU from the star.
-Nevertheless, the parameters of the second planet are still highly uncertain.
+Analysis of a longer dataset spanning over 6,900 days suggested that while a second planet in the system is likely, periods near 2,500 days have a high false-alarm probability, and the best fit model gave an orbital period of 7,586 days at a distance of 7.73 AU from the star.
+Nevertheless, the parameters of the second planet were still highly uncertain.
 On the other hand, the Catalog of Nearby Exoplanets gives a period of 2,190 days, which would put the planets close to a 2:1 ratio of orbital periods, though the reference for these parameters is uncertain: the original Fischer et al. paper is cited as a reference in spite of the fact that it gives different parameters, though this solution has been adopted by the Extrasolar Planets Encyclopaedia.